 - Calms the mind

 It’s not just physical health that benefits from playing outside.
 Mental health can also be affected.
 Children who get out and about and are exposed to green spaces are known to be happier, less stressed and more creative.
+Most child care workers would agree having seen this firsthand!

 Next time you’re considering how to plan a day for the children in your care, don’t overlook the importance – and fun – of playing outside!

+Child care workers get to have all the fun, including getting paid to explore new ways for children to play!
 For guidance in commencing your career working with children, Practical Outcomes is where you need to be.
 Get in touch below.